Overview of Injury Law and the Attorney’s Role in Philadelphia

 Sometimes, personal injury claims are based on “strict liability”, which is a no-fault system under which liability may be established regardless of the fault of the various parties in the incident.
 Strict liability may be applied in product liability cases; for example, when a manufacturer or seller of allows a defective product into the hands of a consumer and the product injures them.

-The defendant in a Philadelphia injury accident can be held liable for actions taken or for actions not taken.
-An example of this is driver of a car who fails to stop at a red light and ends up causing a car accident in which the other driver or passengers are injured is liable based on her negligent act of running the red light.
-As a Philadelphia car injury lawyer, I know how common this can be.
+The defendant in an injury accident can be held liable for actions taken or for actions not taken.
+An example of this is the driver of a car who fails to stop at a red light and ends up causing a car accident in which the other driver or passengers are injured is liable based on her negligent act of running the red light.
+As a car injury lawyer, I know how common this can be.

 Another example: a property owner who fails to cause the removal of ice and snow from the front steps of a business that is open to the public may be liable for his inaction if a patron falls and breaks his arm when entering the premises.

-Confused?
-Don’t worry, personal injury claims require even experienced injury lawyers to carefully examine facts and circumstances surrounding PA injury claims with each different case to determine whether the defendant is legally responsible for your injuries.
+Injury laws can be confusing.
+Don’t worry, personal injury claims require even experienced lawyers to carefully examine facts and circumstances surrounding Philadelphia injury claims with each different case to determine whether the defendant is legally responsible for your injuries.

 Additionally, in all personal injury cases, you owe no legal fees unless and until the defendant pays.